 That's right, now users can undo and redo changes to pictures by swiping left or right after applying a tweak.
+I would have described this functionality as an essential feature of any image editor, but Aviary managed pretty well before now, so I don't know what to believe anymore.
 Read More

 To say that literally every person on the entire planet is playing Draw Something right now would be an understatement.
 So, when OMGPOP updates its beloved drawing game, we take notice.
 Now, users are able to comment on drawings, undo their last line, and can use the now-familiar "Pull down to refresh" gesture to update their list of current games.
 Great!